zio/zio/docs/reference/contextual/index.md

 ### Accessing ZIO Environment

-We have two types of accessors for the ZIO environment:DocRepo
+We have two types of accessors for the ZIO environment:
 1. **Service Accessor (`ZIO.service`)** is used to access a specific service from the environment.
 2. **Service Member Accessors (`ZIO.serviceWith` and `ZIO.serviceWithZIO`)** are used to access capabilities of a specific service from the environment.